MicrosoftDocs/Devices-docs/surface-hub/check-surface-hub-warranty.md

 ---
-title: How to check Surface Hub warranty status
+title: Check Surface Hub warranty status
-description: You can check the warranty status of Surface Hub devices directly from Surface Hub or from the cloud.
+description: Describes how to check the warranty status of Surface Hub devices directly from Surface Hub or from the cloud.
 manager: frankbu
 ms.prod: surface-hub
 author: coveminer